CsYakamoz/vsc-qubao-tool-kit/README.md

 ### PmR

-An easy way to restart a remote process that managed by pm2.
+An easy way to restart a remote process.

 ### Switching